knayyar0416/predictive-model-clustering/README.md

-# Exploring distinctive features for various projects through unsupverised clustering algorithm
+# Exploring distinctive features for various projects using unsupverised clustering algorithm
 In this project,

 ## 🌐 About Kickstarter